 This includes elucidating specific harms and relating these harms to specific treatments, and respectively creating apps that utilize the harms into guided treatment protocols.
 In summary, what makes our Risk Analytics Engine an analytics platform is its ability to transform data into meaningful clinical insights.

-In contrast to other players in the market, our application layer is not just one-off, predictive algorithms but tools directly focused on improving clinical workflow that are supported by a scalable analytics architecture.
+In contrast to other players in the market, our application layer is not just one-off, algorithms but tools directly focused on improving clinical workflow that are supported by a scalable analytics architecture.
 For more information, learn more about the Etiometry Platform.